Category: AI & ML Tools

 AWS SageMaker and Bedrock

-Amazon SageMaker AI MCP Server (part of the awslabs/mcp monorepo, 8,500 stars total) enables AI assistants to access and manage SageMaker AI resources.
-Compatible with Kiro, Cursor, and other MCP-compatible IDEs.
-Part of AWS’s broader MCP strategy that includes 13+ specialized servers across EKS, ECS, Lambda, CloudFormation, and more.
+Amazon SageMaker AI MCP Server (part of the awslabs/mcp monorepo, 8,800 stars, 1,478 commits, 1,500 forks) enables AI assistants to access and manage SageMaker AI resources.
+The monorepo now contains 20+ specialized MCP servers (up from 13+), spanning EKS, ECS, Lambda, CloudFormation, Serverless, and more.
+Compatible with Kiro, Cursor, Claude Code, and other MCP-compatible IDEs.
 See our AWS MCP Servers review for the full picture.

 What’s missing

 No unified ML lifecycle server.
-You need HuggingFace for model discovery, Ollama/Replicate for inference, W&B/MLflow for experiment tracking, and SageMaker for deployment.
-No server bridges these stages.
+You still need HuggingFace for model discovery, Ollama/Replicate for inference, W&B/MLflow for experiment tracking, and SageMaker for deployment.
+No server bridges these stages — but the official implementations are getting comprehensive enough that the stitching is less painful.

 Model deployment is underserved.
 Finding and running models is well-covered.
 Deploying models to production — versioning, A/B testing, traffic splitting, rollbacks — has almost no MCP coverage.
-TorchServe, BentoML, Ray Serve, and Seldon have no MCP servers.
+TorchServe, BentoML, Ray Serve, and Seldon still have no MCP servers despite being major serving frameworks.

 Fine-tuning is absent.
 No MCP server supports fine-tuning workflows — dataset preparation, training job management, checkpoint comparison, evaluation.
 This is the hardest ML workflow to automate and the one most in need of it.